Leon Redbone: Career

 Redbone survived a small plane crash in Clarksburg, West Virginia, on February 12, 1979.
-He traveled to engagements exclusively by car, saying, "I carry around many unusual items and devices.
+He thereafter traveled to engagements exclusively by car, saying, "I carry around many unusual items and devices.
 They make life difficult for airport security personnel and flying impossible for me."
+It is unknown how he made the round trip to record his concert in Paris on October 26, 1992 at the Olympia Theater; by ship, or by making an exception to his "no fly" policy.

 On May 19, 2015 on his website, his publicist referred to concerns about his health and announced his retirement from performing and recording.

 Death

-Redbone died on May 30, 2019, following complications from dementia.
-At the time of his death he was living in Bucks County, Pennsylvania, in hospice care.
+Redbone died on May 30, 2019, from the effects of dementia.
+At the time he was living in New Hope, Pennsylvania, in hospice care.
 He was survived by his wife Beryl Handler, daughters Blake and Ashley, and three grandchildren.

 A statement on Redbone's website noted his death with cheeky humor: "It is with heavy hearts we announce that early this morning, May 30, 2019, Leon Redbone crossed the delta for that beautiful shore at the age of 127.
 He departed our world with his guitar, his trusty companion Rover, and a simple tip of his hat."
-His longtime publicist Jim Della Croce confirmed that his age was, in fact, 69.
+His longtime publicist Jim Della Croce confirmed that Redbone was actually 69.